 In addition to these unique public-private collaborations, Brad manages a growing portfolio of media clients.
 For the Local Media Consortium (LMC), he works directly with local media companies and the LMC leadership to drive awareness and understanding of pivotal issues affecting the industry from campaigns on fake news to innovative digital partnership opportunities for media with Google and Facebook.

-Brad has built a thriving presence in the Utah market, where Thatcher+Co. represents the largest media company in the state, including the Deseret News; BYUtv, a cable television network offering family-oriented programming that encourages viewers to “see the good in the world;” and the annual Mormon Tabernacle Christmas Concert, which is co-presented by BYUtv and WGBH in Boston and has been the most watched holiday program on PBS for 12 of the last 13 years.
+Brad has built a thriving presence in the Utah market, where Thatcher+Co. represents the largest media company in the state, including the Deseret News; BYUtv, a cable television network offering family entertainment that parents and kids watch together; and the annual Christmas with the Tabernacle Choir at Temple Square concert, which is co-presented by BYUtv and WGBH in Boston and has been the most watched holiday program on PBS for 12 of the last 13 years.
 In education, Brad’s team represents Utah Valley University, the largest university in the state, and the BYU Law School.

 Before creating Thatcher+Co., Brad was President of Coltrin & Associates, where he led teams behind three Olympic Games, the launch of the PSP for Sony, the spinout of Palm from 3Com and the early buzz surrounding online family history giant Ancestry.com.
 Mr. Thatcher’s client experience also includes Ericsson, Burger King, ADP, Bloomingdale’s and Macy’s.